 What the cold does is that it typically reduces your mobility; hence, you have the opportunity to focus on this aspect and build speed and strength even in restraining conditions.
 Focusing on the apparent weakness you have in the cold weather will result in an advantage for you later, so while you’re going slow on some days, you’re going your fastest on other days.

 Since it is cold outside, you will be indoors most of the time.
 Take advantage of this and work on some resistance routines that will keep you warm.

 Find run groups or training partners to keep you motivated.

 Running with someone else can be another reason to get up from your bed on a cold morning.
 It can be fun interacting while running in a group or with someone.
 For those who run solo, a running buddy during winter can be encouraging, at least for reasons of accountability.
 The interesting thing about running with a buddy is that you both keep each other going.
 A running partner can also be good motivation if you love competition.
 You will be surprised how far you’d go because you have a competent partner.

-So no more excuses for not being able to train during winter months.
-You can follow the tips above to stay fit and healthy under the cold weather condition.
+So no more excuses for not being able to train during the winter months.
+You can follow the tips above to stay fit and healthy under cold weather conditions.